JLEspinel/A-Third-Tine/_posts/2018-1-15-New-Ritual:-2018-Predictions.md

 I saw the 2017 calibration results and I was immediately hooked on the idea of trying my hand at the same exercise.

-The only barrier was I'm no polymath (unlike Lucas), so I recruited a polymath (Lucas) to help me write a comprehensive list of events spanning a variety of disciplines.
+The only barrier was I'm no polymath (unlike Lucas), so I recruited a polymath (Lucas) to help me write a comprehensive list of events spanning a variety of disciplines*.

 What follows is our list of some possible outcomes in 2018, arranged by my varying degrees of certainty: